AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Rules for Backgrounds

 This book presents options for a number of sample background made to fit within the world of Sumiriku.
 These sample backgrounds may be picked for a character, or used as inspiration for creating a fully custom background.
-These backgrounds use the OneDnD rules for custom background creation.
+These backgrounds use the 2024 D&D rules for custom background creation.
 These rules are reprinted here for convenience:

 :